Drop off and collection of children policy and procedure

 4. photo identification is obtained to confirm the person’s identity on arrival at the Early Learning Victoria centre.

-A parent or authorised nominee must follow up a verbal authorisation by completing an Authorisation form (see Attachment 1) when next at the centre, or by adding details of the new authorised nominee to the child’s enrolment record.
+A parent or authorised nominee must follow up a verbal authorisation by completing an Authorisation Form (see Links) when next at the centre, or by adding details of the new authorised nominee to the child’s enrolment record.

 The nominated supervisor must: